ilya-zlobintsev/LACT/README.md

   It is only available on Debian 12+ and Ubuntu 22.04+ as older versions don't ship gtk4.

-- **Bazzite**: Install with `ujust install-lact`.

-  This helper installs the Flatpak build **and** adds the over-clocking boot option required for the `lactd` systemd service.
-It makes no changes to Flatpak’s sandboxing or permissions.

 - Fedora: use the
   [Copr repository](https://copr.fedorainfracloud.org/coprs/ilyaz/LACT/), or
   download an RPM from [releases](https://github.com/ilya-zlobintsev/LACT/releases/).
+- Bazzite: Install with `ujust install-lact`.

+  This helper installs the Flatpak version and automatically adds the AMD overclocking boot option.
 - Gentoo: Available in [GURU](https://github.com/gentoo/guru/tree/master/sys-apps/lact).
 - OpenSUSE: an RPM is available in